wrabit/django-cotton/README.md

 ### In-component Variables with `<c-vars>`

 Django templates adhere quite strictly to the MVC model and does not permit a lot of data manipulation in views.
 Fair enough, but what if we want to handle data for the purpose of UI state only?
-Having presentation related variables defined in the back is overkill and can quickly lead to higher maintenance cost and loses encapuslation of the component.
+Having presentation related variables defined in the back is overkill and can quickly lead to higher maintenance cost and loses encapsulation of the component.
 Cotton allows you define in-component variables for the following reasons:

 #### 1. Using `<c-vars>` for default attributes